 Rainy weekend days call for binge TV watching and yummy Skinny Mushroom and Spinach Lasagna!
 Sounds like my ideal Saturday!
 Well, included with my little guys running around playing with their trains. #Momlife.
 Ambiance.

-I think the most amazing discovery I have had recently is these lentil lasagna sheets.
+Pretty much the most amazing discovery I have had recently is these lentil lasagna sheets.
 I was pretty surprised when I saw them at the grocery store.
-I was skeptical of the flavor but I have used them a lot since then and nobody even knew the difference so I am sold.
+Skeptical of the flavor but I have used them a lot since then and nobody even knew the difference so I am sold.
 They are also vegan and gluten free and pack a crazy amount of protein and vitamins into this dish.
 If you cannot find these then you can certainly sub in some whole wheat or even spinach lasagna noodles which also have a good amount of protein and vitamins.

-That was fun.
-It layers very easily and no need to pre-boil the lasagna sheets.
+This lasagna layers very easily since there is no need to pre-boil the lasagna sheets.
 So great!
 You can pull this together quickly even during the busy workweek.
 Pop it in the oven for 45 minutes and there you go!

 A lasagna you can feel good about eating.
 Packed with vitamins and protein.
 This recipe is a win on all levels.
 It is great for entertaining as well like most of my recipes.
 It’s that growing up in a big family, cooking for a crowd talent.